IOxCyber/Ultimate-Cybersecurity-Guide_UCG/Security-Tools/Qualys/WAS-Module/How-to/Crawling Works.md

 > "**Stay inside the `shop.example.com` building** — go into any room (path), basement (ports), or take any elevator (protocol), but don’t walk into another building like `example.com` or `blog.shop.example.com`.”

 ---

-Let me know if you want to simulate this with a test app or setup in Qualys WAS!